Magical-Mist/FIFA_SQL_EDA/README.md

 # FIFA WORLD CUP - EDA ⚽

-This project endeavors to comprehensively investigate the FIFA dataset through the utilization of structured query language (SQL).
-The intricacies of the dataset were meticulously scrutinized by executing queries on an Oracle database, with the ensuing results meticulously documented to provide a comprehensive exploratory data analysis (EDA) output.
+This project comprehensively investigates the FIFA dataset through the utilization of structured query language (SQL).
+The intricacies of the dataset were scrutinized by executing queries on an Oracle database, with the results meticulously documented to provide a comprehensive exploratory data analysis (EDA) output.
 The objective of this endeavor is to extract meaningful insights and patterns inherent within the FIFA dataset, thereby contributing to a deeper understanding of the intricate dynamics encapsulated within the realm of football analytics.

 ## How to Run?